wdawson/okta.github.io/_source/_posts/2018-04-26-build-crud-app-aspnetcore-angular.md

 Now you just need some people, and to get jogging!

-## Build More Cool Projects with ASP.NET Core and Angular
+## Build More with ASP.NET Core and Angular

 Interested in digging in deeper with ASP.NET Core, Angular, or Okta?
 We've got you covered.
 Check out the following resources for more cool projects:
 * [Add Authentication to Your Angular PWA](https://developer.okta.com/blog/2017/06/13/add-authentication-angular-pwa)